geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 7. We will continue to add dependencies on different parts of the GeoTools library as we work through these exercises; this fine grain control and the ability to download exactly what is needed is one of the advantages of using Maven.

-#.
-Here is what the completed :file:`pom.xml` looks like:
+8. Here is what the completed :file:`pom.xml` looks like:

    .. literalinclude:: /../../tutorials/quickstart/pom.xml
         :language: xml
+        :end-before: <profiles>
+        :append: </project>

-   * Recommend cutting and pasting the above to avoid mistakes when typing.
+   * Recommend cutting and pasting the above to avoid mistakes when typing

    * You may also download :download:`pom.xml </../../tutorials/quickstart/pom.xml>`, if this opens in your browser use :command:`Save As` to save to disk.

+     The download has an optional quality assurance profile you can safely ignore.

 Quickstart Application
 -----------------------